The Telltale Signs of Fall in Oregon

 Today, as I head to my office with the windshield defroster on high, I park near a tree glistening with bright yellow, red, and orange leaves.
 As I step out into the cold autumnal morning air, I probe in my pocket for my office keys and instead feel a half dozen rifle rounds from my quick morning hunt before work.
 I laugh – it’s that magical time of year for the sportsman: FALL!

 Marketing some of Oregon’s very best big game ranches has its benefits: I get to see some of the biggest animals taken each year, and often get to hear the riveting stories that go along with the hunts.
-Each year, there continues to have been some real trophies taken.
+Each year, there continue to have been some real trophies taken.

 Justin went on to explain how the Flying S Ranch began a management program four years ago, cutting back the number of hunters and removing unwanted genetic patterns.
 They are beginning to see amazing results from this effort.
 “In the last four years, we have seen an explosion in the deer population.
 The younger ranching generations are saying this is the most deer they have ever seen on the ranch.
 We are now seeing several bachelor groups with up to 19 bucks in one herd.
 The ranch has produced several bucks over 180 inches in the past and this year our client killed one going 180 and in full velvet.
 What a trophy.”